-Higher Education / After completing school Vocational Training education, the children will continue their education as per their interest and capability to sustain in mainstream society.
+4 Higher Education / After completing school Number of Children attending Vocational Training education, the children will Higher Education continue their education Number of Children obtaining as per their interest and Vocational Training capability to sustain in ➢ Number of Children pass-out mainstream society. from this centre.